Achilles Tendonitis Treatment near Enfield

 At times, we encounter a more challenging injury called Retrocalcaneal Bursitis.
 This involves inflammation in the lubricating fluid-filled sac located between the heel bone and the Achilles tendon.
 Often, a bony bump appears on the outside-top border of the back of the heel, known as a Haglund's deformity.

-Our 7 Part Program at SA Running Injury Clinic aims to lessen your Achilles Pain:
+At SA Running Injury Clinic we have a 7 Part Program to reduce your Achilles Pain:

-- Improve foot biomechanics, walking, and running patterns with custom orthotics
+- Address poor foot biomechanics/walking/running pattern with custom orthotics

 - Extracorporeal Shockwave Therapy

-- Strapping techniques specific to Achilles injuries
+- Apply strapping methods tailored to Achilles injuries

-- Retrain gait and enhance running technique
+- Gait retraining and improvement of running technique

 At our clinics in North Adelaide and Eastwood we provide care for patients from Walkerville, Unley, Prospect, St Peters, Brompton, Norwood, Thebarton, Mile End, Parkside, Glenside, Fullarton, Frewville, Highgate, Myrtle Bank, Glenunga, and surrounding areas.

-Manage your Achilles Tendon Injury
+Address your Achilles Tendon Injury

 To schedule an appointment near Enfield, contact SA Running Injury Clinic online or via phone.
 Remember, we operate two clinics.